-These courses are usually in biology, chemistry, physics, anatomy, microbiology and biochemistry.
-After receiving their bachelor's degree, they'll be able to go to dental school, which also takes four years to complete.
-In dental school, students go through two years of in-person classes and two years of clinical training.
+College courses should focus on the physical sciences, such as biology, to increase the chances of being accepted into dental school.
+After college, applicants must complete four years of dental school, which includes two years of in-person classes and two years of clinical training.
 This allows them to put into practice what they have learned in a real clinical setting under the supervision of a licensed dentist.
 Implant dentistry is one of the most dynamic and rapidly developing areas of oral health care.